nicholasdille/insulatr/README.md

 files:
   - inject: "Makefile"
   - inject: "*.jar"
-  - create: foo.txt
+  - inject: foo.txt
     content: foobar
-  - create: bar.txt
+  - inject: bar.txt
     content: |-
       foo
       bar
   - extract: bar.txt
 ```

+The `inject` type can be used in two ways:

+1. If `content` is set, a new file is created in the volume
-The only supported wildcard for `inject` is `*`.
+1. If `content` is omited, locally existing files and directory are injected.
+The only supported wildcard is `*`.

 When adding a whole directory, the following works...